AgHHL/gHHL/README.md

 ### BigStepSimple.thy
   * Big-step semantics
   * Assertions for single process
-  * Hoare rules for discrete process
+  * Inference rules for discrete process

 ### BigStepContinuous.thy
-  * Hoare rules for ode and ode interrupt
+  * Inference rules for ode and ode interrupt

 ### BigStepParallel.thy
   * combination of traces
   * Assertions for parallel process
+  * Inference rules for parallel process

 ### Complementlemma.thy and ContinuousInv.thy
-  * Some useful lemmas about differential invariants and trace assertions
+  * Some useful lemmas about differential invariants and trace synchronization

 ## Cases
   1. case of the cruise control system <br>